voedger/voedger-kb/se.md

 #### PR size management

-- If a developer believes it’s not feasible to follow the LOC200 guideline, they should prepare an Implementation plan
+- If a developer considers it’s not feasible to follow the LOC200 guideline, they should prepare an Implementation plan
 - Each step in the plan should ideally fit within the 200 LOC limit
 - Steps should be materialized into issues and implemented sequentially — avoid creating all issues upfront
 - If any step unexpectedly requires additional development, a separate issue and PR should be created for it